haozhangphd/QuantLib-noBoost/README.md

 ## Project status:
 * Porting is complete with GCC 7 on GNU/Linux.
 All Boost dependencies are removed and no QuantLib features are missing.

+* SWIG binding for Python is provided [here](https://github.com/haozhangphd/QuantLib-noBoost-SWIG).
+Binding for other languages are not provided but should be easy to implement.

 * Currently CMake is the only supported build tool.

 * Latest commits in the original QuantLib project are regularly backported here.